BurntSushi/termcolor/doc/rg.1.md

   -u flags will search binary files. -uu is equivalent to grep -r, and -uuu is equivalent to grep -a -r.

+    Note that the -u flags are convenient aliases for other combinations of flags. -u aliases '--no-ignore'. -uu aliases '--no-ignore --hidden'.
+    -uuu aliases '--no-ignore --hidden --text'.

 -v, --invert-match
 : Invert matching.